kyle-paul/kyle-paul.github.io/_talks/ball.md

 location: "Ho Chi Minh, Vietnam"
 ---

-This post serves as a record of my activities, experiences, and achievements, including prize and honor certificates. [*view details*](/posts/basketball)
+I started playing basketball in 6th grade, driven by my passion for the sport... [*view details*](/posts/basketball)

 I started playing basketball in 6th grade, driven by my passion for the sport.
 I first joined the District 10 team and later earned a spot on the city’s selected team in 9th grade, all while excelling academically.
 During that time, I won a bronze medal at the city-level basketball championship, secured second prize in a city-level specialized English competition, and graduated secondary school as the top student.